This post may contain affiliate links; see my disclosure for more information.

 Try to capture the emotion of what you’re doing – like how excited my son was to drive the tractor, or the expression when your child gets to meet their favorite character at an amusement park.
 The point is to take pictures of your family doing things they don’t get to do anywhere else.

 Firework pictures are fun, although they have add an element of chance into your photos, since you don’t know exactly when they’ll go off!
 It can be just as fun to capture fireworks you set off yourself as it is to get get the big holiday shows.

-Put your camera on shutter or manual mode, spending on what you know how to use.
+Put your camera on shutter priority or manual mode, depending on what you know how to use.
 You want to adjust to a higher f/number (f/11 or higher).
 You can keep your ISO low if the fireworks are close, since they are pretty bright.